 Best books about Croatia: fiction

-Zagreb Noir is a collection of crime stories written by Croatian writers and each set in a different location across Croatia’s capital.
+Zagreb Noir is a collection of crime stories written by Croatian authors and each set in a different Zagreb neighbourhood.
 The book is part of a larger noir series that the US publisher Akashic Books launched in 2004 with Brooklyn Noir.
 As the title suggests, the stories reveal a darker side of Zagreb, its underbelly.
-And yet, many readers find this type of fiction more telling of what Croatia is like than a classic travel guide can offer.
+And yet, many readers find this type of fiction more revealing than a classic Croatia travel book.
 If you’ve always thought that Croats, and East Europeans in general, have no sense of humour – think again.
 These stories may be noir-ish but they’ll teach you what the locals find funny too.

 Farewell, Cowboy is the debut novel by Olja Savičević Ivančević, who had previously won the readers’ hearts with her short stories and poetry.
 It’s a tough yet poetic, dark yet funny story filled with local colour and sentiment.
 If you’re wondering what cowboys have to do with a small Croatian seaside town, the answer is simple and symbolic.
 A Western film that is being shot on the nearby ‘prairie’ drives the novel’s plot but it also questions our childhood ideas of heroism.
 This wonderful book about loss and redemption isn’t about the postcard-perfect Dalmatia.
 But you won’t regret picking it up on your next seaside holiday.

 Zagreb, Exit South is the only novel translated into English by the much acclaimed writer Edo Popović.
 It’s a perfect introduction into the Zagreb of the mid 1990s and the lives of common people struggling with socio-economic shifts after the fall of communism.
 You’ll be taken through Zagreb streets as the disillusioned writer Baba wanders around in search of the meaning of life, or simply a pint of good domestic beer.
-Though the novel deals with dark themes of relationship break-ups and alcoholism, Popović has a way of turning his prose into a vibrant and uplifting read.
+The novel deals with relationship break-ups and alcoholism, but Popović has a way of turning his prose into a vibrant and uplifting read.
 If you love reading Bukowski, this gem of a novel is a must-read.

 Hedgehog’s Home brings a smile to every child and adult’s face in Croatia.
 Most Croats still know how to recite a few lines by heart.
 Branko Čopić created a timeless tale about a determined little hedgehog that loves his humble home above all else.
 Wonderful illustrations by the Croatian artists Sanja Rešček will appeal to the imagination of the little ones.
 But the book’s message carries over into the adult world as well, especially with its gentle sentiments for home and our natural habitat.
 Eco-friendly travellers – this is your treat.